Improved Algorithms for Distributed Entropy Monitoring: AMS Sampling in Distributed Monitoring

 \begin{theorem} For any function $f:\mathbb{N} \to \mathbb{R}^+ \cup \{0\}$ with $f(0) = 0$ and input class $\mathcal{A}$, let $\pi$ be defined as in (\ref{eq:pi}) but with $A$ being replaced with $A^w$.
 Let $\kappa = \kappa(\frac{\eps}{2}, \frac{\delta}{2}, \mathcal{A})$.
 There is an algorithm for the sequence-based sliding window (with window size $w$) that maintains at the coordinator a $(1 + \eps, \delta)$-approximation to $\overline{f}(A^w)$, using

-bits of communication, $\tilde{O}(\kappa)$ bits space per site, and amortized $O(\kappa)$ time per item. \end{theorem}
+bits of communication, $O(\kappa \log m \log \frac{\kappa}{\delta})$ bits space per site, and amortized $O(\kappa \log \frac{\kappa}{\delta})$ time per item. \end{theorem}

-\begin{proof} In \cite{CMYZ12} it is shown that $O(k \log w \log n)$ bits of communication is sufficient to maintain a random sample in $A^w$ for each sliding window, and each site uses $\tilde{O}(1)$ bits space and $O(1)$ processing time per item.
-The rest of the proof is exactly the same as Corollary~\ref{cor:ams-inf-2}, except that we replace $\log m$ (in infinite window) with $\log w$ (in sequence-based sliding window). \end{proof}
+\begin{proof} In \cite{CMYZ12} it is shown that $O(k \log w \log m) = O(k \log^2 m)$ bits of communication is sufficient to maintain a random sample in $A^w$, and each site uses $O(\log m)$ bits space and $O(1)$ processing time per item.
+The rest of the proof is exactly the same as Corollary~\ref{cor:ams-inf-2}. \end{proof}